Hallways

 Fire drill happens.
 No record of which students were out of class.
 Reunification takes 45 minutes.

-Admin suspects students meeting up in specific hallway.
+Admin suspects students meeting in a specific hallway.
 Has no data.
 No patterns.
-Just suspicion and reactive discipline.”
+Just suspicion and reactive discipline.

-Student says ‘bathroom’ but actually goes to locker, then to friend’s classroom, then to bathroom.
+Student says "bathroom" but goes to locker, then a friend's classroom, then the bathroom.
 Takes 25 minutes.
-Teacher has no visibility.
+Teacher has zero visibility.

 Hallways are where incidents happen.
 Paper passes give zero visibility.
 But students need autonomy, not constant surveillance.
 The answer is pattern intelligence, not punishment.